ckaznocha/protoc-gen-lint/README.md

 Buffer [Style Guide](https://developers.google.com/protocol-buffers/docs/style).
-The protobuf compiler already reports on compilation errors; by using this plug-in you are also able to retrieve those compilation error without writing any file which could be helpful for things like IDE integrations.
+The protobuf compiler already reports on compilation errors; by using this plug-in you are also able to retrieve those compilation error without writing any file which is be helpful for use cases like IDE integrations.

 ## Installation
 Download `protoc-gen-lint` and make sure it's available in your PATH.
 Once it's